harezmi/fit4j/fit4j/README.md

     }
 }
 ```
-The following are the features that are enabled when you employ `@IntegrationTest` annotation in your ordinary integration
+The following are the features that are enabled when you employ `@IT` annotation in your ordinary integration
 tests:

 * activating `test` profile, and enabling bean definition override in Spring ApplicationContext